See a line-by-line explanation of an example closing disclosure. Know exactly what to check before making one of life's largest purchases.

 - Prepaids and “initial escrow payment at closing” are expenses you’re paying ahead of time.
 You may see homeowner’s insurance, mortgage insurance, interest, and property taxes.

 - The “other” category is generally optional expenses.
-It may include a home warranty, real estate commissions, and title insurance.
+It may include a home warranty (like this one from Choice Home Warranty), real estate commissions, and title insurance.
 The seller traditionally pays for both the buyer’s real estate agent’s commission and their own agent’s commission.

 Page 3: Transaction Summaries